luka magician

 Shooting & Dribbling – Essential for attacking midfielders.

-Best Midfielders in Soccer History
+Best Midfielder in Soccer History

 Some legendary midfielders who mastered their roles: